rebokdev/TivaDB-old/readme.md

 # TivaDB
 ## A simple DataBase written fully in kotlin

 ### The goal is to make crashLess DB.
-To make it one of the stablest.
+To make it one of the stablest DBs available for FREE.

+The commits on github only contains stable versions of the code.

 #### Features: